We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Factors that affect how much mortgage refinancing costs

-There are several factors that could influence how much you actually end up paying to refinance your mortgage.
-Here’s what to pay attention to:
+Several factors influence how much you actually end up paying to refinance your mortgage.
+Here’s what you should pay attention to:

 Loan amount